didi/LogicFlow/sites/docs/docs/tutorial/getting-started.en-US.md

 The custom data conversion tool essentially takes the data passed in by the user and converts it to a format that LogicFlow recognizes via an `lf.adapterIn` method.
 Then when generating the data, the `lf.adapterOut` method converts the data from LogicFlow to the data passed in by the user.
 So to customize the data conversion tool we just need to override these two methods again.

-That's it for our demo demo, to continue learning about some of X6's capabilities, you can start reading from [Basic Tutorial](basic-class).
+That's it for our demo demo, to continue learning about some of Logicflow's capabilities, you can start reading from [Basic Tutorial](basic-class).